instructure/instructure-ui/packages/ui-overlays/src/components/Tooltip/README.md

 describes: Tooltip
 ---

-Tooltips are small contextual overlays that appear on hover or focus.
+Tooltip is a special type of Popover for brief supplemental content that can be navigated to via the usual document flow (__no focus trapping or close button__).
+- Tooltip content should be concise word(s) that provide  a helpful hint or tip (usually related to the trigger element).
+- Usually triggered by hover and focus of the trigger element.
+- Tooltip uses [Popover](#Popover) internally and provides additional semantic markup and focus behavior.

-### What about 'focusable' elements?
+> ### What was that about 'focusable' elements?

-Content provided to the `tip` property should not contain any `focusable` elements.
+> Content provided to the `tip` property __should not contain any focusable elements__.
 If you'd like to do that you should use the [Popover](#Popover) component and handle focus management yourself or consider using a [Modal](#Modal) or a [Tray](#Tray) as those will work better on smaller screens.